 Both nephritis and kidney stones may also present with some characteristic symptoms such as back pain, difficulty peeing and decrease in the quantity of urine.

 What to do: If you suspect you have kidney stones or nephritis, it’s important to see your doctor or a urologist.
 They will likely order an ultrasound and urine testing in order to identify the the reason for the increase in leukocytes and start the appropriate treatment.
 Complete our online kidney symptoms quiz to determine your risk for kidney disease.

-3. Systemic Lupus Erythematosus
+3. Systemic lupus erythematosus

 Systemic lupus erythematosus is an auto-immune disease, which means it’s a condition where the immune cells attack the body, causing joint, skin, eye and kidney inflammation.
 In the presence of this disease, urine testing will often show high levels of leukocytes.
 This combined with CBC blood testing can help with diagnosis.